The Bureau Team

 Brendan enjoys the hands-on work at the Bureau and helping

 communities across the country work to reform how systems look at problematic substance use, mental health, and poverty.

-Najja Morris is the Operations Advisor with the LEAD National Support Bureau.
+Najja Morris is the LEAD National Support Bureau Director.
 In her current role, Najja is responsible for providing national technical assistance and support to jurisdictions in all phases of the implementation of local LEAD programs; focusing on the areas of harm reduction, case management and direct services.